 Another inexpensive option, Squarespace makes it easy to get started quickly with its multitude of award-winning website templates.
 It even allows you to have an online store.
-Because Squarespace hosts its own websites, they handle website security.
-You might consider that a pro or a con.
+Because Squarespace hosts its own websites, they handle website security — which you may view as a pro or a con.
 Regardless, you don’t have to configure separate security software.
-While they do have a nice library of templates, they’re not easily customized if you want to tweak them or add your own flare.
-In addition, having professional photography is a must for this platform.

 WIX Pros and Cons

 Through the use of artificial intelligence (AI), WIX can make website-building recommendations based on your answers to a few simple questions about the type of business you run, what styles you like, etc. WIX generates a site mockup to help you envision what a finished design might look like.
 It’s inexpensive, intuitive, user friendly, and easy to edit and update content.